Cosmo-Tech/azure-sample-webapp/doc/instanceVisualization.md

 Value: https://github.com/Cosmo-Tech/azure-function-scenario-download/releases/download/v1.0.1/artifact.zip
 ```

-Click on "OK" to change the value of the parameter, and then on "**Save**" to confirm your changes and trigger the Functionn App update.
+Click on "OK" to change the value of the parameter, and then on "**Save**" to confirm your changes and trigger the Function App update.